jsu216/learn_python/tutorials/basic/5/README.md

 ['__abs__', '__add__', '__and__', '__bool__', '__ceil__', '__class__', '__delattr__', '__dir__', '__divmod__', '__doc__', '__eq__', '__float__', '__floor__', '__floordiv__', '__format__', '__ge__', '__getattribute__', '__getnewargs__', '__gt__', '__hash__', '__index__', '__init__', '__init_subclass__', '__int__', '__invert__', '__le__', '__lshift__', '__lt__', '__mod__', '__mul__', '__ne__', '__neg__', '__new__', '__or__', '__pos__', '__pow__', '__radd__', '__rand__', '__rdivmod__', '__reduce__', '__reduce_ex__', '__repr__', '__rfloordiv__', '__rlshift__', '__rmod__', '__rmul__', '__ror__', '__round__', '__rpow__', '__rrshift__', '__rshift__', '__rsub__', '__rtruediv__', '__rxor__', '__setattr__', '__sizeof__', '__str__', '__sub__', '__subclasshook__', '__truediv__', '__trunc__', '__xor__', 'as_integer_ratio', 'bit_length', 'conjugate', 'denominator', 'from_bytes', 'imag', 'numerator', 'real', 'to_bytes']
 ```

-- The `eval` function is often used to turn user input into Python
-expressions.
-For example, you could write a simple calculator pro-
-gram that reads equations entered into Python and then calculates
-(evaluates) the answers.
+- The `eval` function is often used to turn user input into Python expressions.
+For example, you could write a simple calculator program that reads equations entered into Python and then calculates (evaluates) the answers.

 ```python
 eval('12*52+30/2-5')
 ```

 - `float` and `int` function
 The `float` function converts a string or a number into a floating-point number, which is a number with a decimal place (also called a real number).
-For example, the number 10 is an integer (also called a whole number), but 10.0,
-10.1, and 10.253 are all floating-point numbers (also called floats).
+For example, the number 10 is an integer (also called a whole number), but 10.0, 10.1, and 10.253 are all floating-point numbers (also called floats).

 ```text
 >>> float('123.456789')